dfinity/portal/docs/references/cli-reference/dfx-canister.md

 ## dfx canister set-controller

-Use the `dfx canister set-controller` command to specify the identity name or principal to use as the new **controller** for a specified canister on the ic.
+Use the `dfx canister set-controller` command to specify the identity name or principal to use as the new **controller** for a specified canister on the {platform}.
 A controller identity has special rights to manage the canister it controls.
 For example, only a controlling identity can be used to install, upgrade, or delete the canister under its control.

 Note that you can specify either a user identity or a canister as a controller.
 You can also specify the controller identity by using its name or its principal.